uber/build-changelog/bin/usage.md

   a new CHANGELOG file or appends to the top of an existing one.

 Options:
     --major               bump the major version number
-    --log-flags=[str]  extra flags to pass to `git log` --folder=[str]     sets the git repo & CHANGELOG location --filename=[str]   the filename we write the CHANGELOG too
+    --log-flags=[str]     extra flags to pass to `git log` --folder=[str]        sets the git repo & CHANGELOG location --filename=[str]      the filename we write the CHANGELOG to --no-commit           skip the committing & tagging step --no-version          skip the version incrementing step
+    --next-version=[str]  specify the new version to be set

  - `--major` defaults to `false`
  - `--log-flags` defaults to `--decorate --oneline`
  - `--folder` defaults to `process.cwd()`
  - `--filename` defaults to `CHANGELOG`
+ - `--commit` defaults to `true`
+ - `--version` defaults to `true`
+ - `--next-version` defaults to `null`

 ## `build-changelog --help`